Poppulo

 Functional Organizational Structure | Definition, Advantages & Examples

-This type of structure is one of the most common types in business, especially in larger companies, where groups of employees are organized according to the function they perform.
+This type of structure is one of the most common types in business, especially in larger companies, where a functional structure groups employees into different departments based on work specialization.
 Functional and divisional structures can also be combined in a matrix format for enhanced collaboration, allowing for specialized departmental management while facilitating cross-departmental collaboration through project-based roles.

 Examples of departments in a functional organization structure include a sales department, a marketing department, a production department, a human resources department, etc.